rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/september.md

 There are significant updates in this version that we hope you will like.

 #### Features
-##### Restart deployments on devices
+* **Restart deployments on devices**
 Choose a ***restart policy*** for automatically restarting your deployments, which are running on devices, if they exit due to an error or when devices are rebooted.
+* **Show available data if device is offline**
+Display data that is available when the device is offline.

 #### Notable fixes
-* Fixed validation check errors on user given names for exposed parameter and endpoint fields.
+* Fixed validations for exposed parameters, endpoint names and executable commands while creating a package.
-* Added validation checks for user provided component executables.
+* Fixed formatting of IP interfaces in catalog modal when there are many entries.

 #### Documentation
 * Read about [how to restart deployments on devices by choosing from a set of three restart policies](/core-concepts/deployments/#restart-deployments).